Decades of struggle set the stage for Peru’s Indigenous Peoples to attain legal title to their lands and forests

 1957

-Through Supreme Decree No. 03, Peru creates 114 indigenous reserves over 155,763 hectares, granting use rights, but the reserves remain state property.
+With Supreme Decree No. 03, the government creates 114 indigenous reserves covering 155,763 hectares, granting use rights, but retaining state ownership of the territories in question.

 1970s